apache/incubator-gluten/docs/developers/MicroBenchmarks.md

 ### Run Examples

-We also provide some examples inputs in [cpp/velox/benchmarks/data](../../cpp/velox/benchmarks/data).
+We also provide some example inputs in [cpp/velox/benchmarks/data](../../cpp/velox/benchmarks/data).
 E.g. [generic_q5/q5_first_stage_0.json](../../cpp/velox/benchmarks/data/generic_q5/q5_first_stage_0.json) simulates a first-stage in TPCH Q5, which has the the most heaviest table scan.
 You can follow below steps to run this example.

 1. Open [generic_q5/q5_first_stage_0.json](../../cpp/velox/benchmarks/data/generic_q5/q5_first_stage_0.json) with file editor.
 Search for `"uriFile": "LINEITEM"` and replace `LINEITEM` with the URI to one partition file in lineitem.
 In the next line, replace the number in `"length": "..."` with the actual file length.
 Suppose you are using the provided small TPCH table in [cpp/velox/benchmarks/data/tpch_sf10m](../../cpp/velox/benchmarks/data/tpch_sf10m), the replaced JSON should be like:
 ```